ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja

-Bashir, the president of Sudan, is the first sitting head of state the ICC has issued an arrest warrant for, and he deserves to be hauled to the ICC for the charges “of crimes against humanity and genocide committed in Sudan's Darfur region.”
+Bashir, the president of Sudan, is the first sitting head of state the ICC has issued an arrest warrant for, and he deserves to be hauled to the ICC for the stipulated charges “of crimes against humanity and genocide committed in Sudan's Darfur region.”

 According to Human Rights Watch “the Sudanese leadership, including al-Bashir, is responsible for creating and coordinating the government's counterinsurgency policy in Darfur, which deliberately and systematically targeted civilians in violation of international law.”